 Email rachel.warnock@fau.de

-This course draws on material and exercises produced by Paul Lewis, Tracy Heath, Joëlle Bardio-Sottani, April Wright, Walker Pett, Joshua Justison, Sebastian Höhna, and many other RevBayesian community contributors.
-Thanks to Joël Koelewijn and Tim Brandler for feedback on the course content.
+This course draws on material and exercises produced by Paul Lewis, Tracy Heath, Joëlle Bardio-Sottani, April Wright, June Pett, Joshua Justison, Sebastian Höhna, and many other RevBayesian community contributors.
+Thanks to Joël Koelewijn and previous course instructors (Laura Mulvey, Emma Dunne, Tim Brandler, Katie Cryer, Meghan Gallaspy) for input on the course content.

 Images: rawpixel.com